sider/sider-docs/docs/tools/shellscript/shellcheck.md

 | ----------------- | ------------ | -------------------------- |
 | 0.7.0             | Shell script | https://www.shellcheck.net |

-ShellCheck is a static analysis tool for shell scripts.
+ShellCheck is a static analysis tool to find bugs in shell script code.
 It gives warnings and suggestions.

 ## Getting Started